watchthehit/btfree/docs/TECHNICAL.md

 ## Troubleshooting

+### Common Issues and Solutions

-### SwiftUI ProgressView Naming Conflict
+#### 1. SwiftUI ProgressView Naming Conflict
-When using SwiftUI's ProgressView, you must use the explicit namespace `SwiftUI.ProgressView` due to a naming conflict with our custom ProgressView component:
+When using SwiftUI's ProgressView, you must use the explicit namespace to avoid conflicts:

 ```swift
 // ❌ Will not compile - naming conflict with custom ProgressView